Brewers vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has three doubles, a triple, six home runs, 23 walks and nine RBI (20 total hits).
-He's also swiped one base.
+- LaMonte Wade Jr has collected 20 hits with three doubles, a triple, six home runs and 25 walks.
+He has driven in nine runs with one stolen base.

 Wade Recent Games